Toxic relationships: ‘Why walking away from my mum was the best thing I could have done’

 The Love Me Like You Do singer spoke out about her relationship with her mum.
-“I haven’t seen my mother since my wedding last year.
+“I haven’t seen my mother since my wedding.
 I’ve done a lot of therapy about it because what I thought was fixable isn’t fixable.
 I think a lot of women have difficult relationships with their mothers and we find it hard to talk openly about that.

 “I was talking to another woman earlier today who isn’t in contact with her mother and finds that deeply scarring.
 I hope one day I’ll be able to get this off my chest.
 But for now, I know it comes bubbling through my subconscious, through my music.”

 It is unusual to have a lack of a relationship with the person that brought you into the world and who nurtured you as a vulnerable child, but the reality is that sometimes that intimacy, for whatever reason, breaks down — sometimes irreconcilably.
 The trouble is that outside of that toxic bubble, other people just don’t get it.